engineering

 Choosing the right level of abstraction for a Data version control system will then depend on a number of considerations about usability, processes and ability to integrate with other parts of the stack.

-Consider the octopus: a plea for better cloud DX
+Consider the Octopus: A plea for better Cloud DX

 Octopuses have distributed brains.
 There are local brains on the tip of the arms each of which is capable of acting independently - able to taste, touch and move in its own direction -, and then there is the central brain which deals with higher level functions and is able to exert top-down control.
 This is the reason why a detached octopus arm can independently move and even grasp food.